 Nana Osei Prwempong

-This group meets on the last Wednesday of each month (except December) at 2.00pm.
-We have guest speakers talking on a wide range of subjects, and occasional social events such as quiz’s and musical entertainment.
+This group meets on the last Wednesday of each month at the Centrecom building in Central Milton Keynes at 2.00pm.
+We have guest speakers talking on a wide range of subjects, and occasional social events such as quizzes and musical entertainment.

-We aim to provide support and information to local people and their carers affected by Parkinson’s in a pleasant social atmosphere..
+We aim to provide support and information to local people affected by Parkinson’s including their carers, as well as a pleasant social event.

 Power of God Pentecostal Church